Updated July 2023 Some of the keys to golfing with children and beginners who are…

 In Minnesota, you’re never more than a short drive away from a wonderful public golf course – or more.
-The golf is as good as it gets in Minnesota, a place known for its numerous challenging, upscale golf courses.
+The golf is as good as it gets in Minnesota, a place known for its numerous challenging, premium golf courses.
 From the top of the state to the bottom there is a grand choice of courses to suit your game and fit into your schedule.
 Each year Golf Digest publishes its “Best of Lists” and in 2023 many of their “best” golf courses in Minnesota are fully accessible to the public.
 Here are our favorites from the list.

-If you are looking for a great northern Minnesota getaway, try Giants Ridge up on the Iron Range.
-The air is crisp, the colors vibrant and the golf second to none in the state.
+If you are looking for a spectacular northern Minnesota getaway, try Giants Ridge up north on the Iron Range.
+The air is crisp, the colors vibrant and the golf second to none in the state, and even country.
 With two top championship courses that have both been cited by national “Best Of” lists, The Legend and The Quarry offer a memorable weekend of challenging golf surrounded by secluded woods, shimmering waters and abundant wildlife.
 Consistently ranked in Golf Digest’s Top 100 Courses, The Quarry settled in at number 35 in the 2022 “Best Of” list.

-Chaska Town Course lies in the shadow of Hazeltine National Golf Club, where the Ryder Cup Matches were contested in September of 2016, but it is no slouch when it comes to beauty and challenge.
+Chaska Town Course lies in the shadow of Hazeltine National Golf Club, where the Ryder Cup Matches were contested in September of 2016.
+However “The Town Course” is no slouch when it comes to beauty and challenge.
 Occasionally sharing the bill with Hazeltine on some of their national tournaments, this well-conditioned public course offers everything you want in an afternoon of competitive golf.
-Tee it up at CTC, which will co-host the U.S. Junior Amateur with Hazeltine in 2020, and the U.S. Amateur in 2024.
+Tee it up at Chaska Town Course, which will co-host the U.S. Amateur in 2024.

 You’re Never Far From a Great Public Course in Minnesota

-In reality, there are way too many great public courses in Minnesota to play in a week.
+In reality, there are way too many fabulous public courses in Minnesota to play in a week.
 Whether you’re looking for a resort course or one of the top-notch public access courses closer to the Twin Cities, you can always find a great place to play.
-Here are some of your best options, listed alphabetically.
+Here’s a list of our courses >

 Pro Tip: If any of these top public courses catch your fancy, remember that the golf season runs well into October in Minnesota.
 In fact, fall is one of the prime times to play in the area.
 The conditions of the golf courses are typically at their peak in the fall, and with fewer people taking advantage, you can find some of the best public golf courses in Minnesota wide open and waiting for you to tee it up.
 Don’t believe us?
 Check out what golf.com has to say about some of the best public golf courses in Minnesota!